Personal Jurisdiction Over Foreign Airlines and the Internet

 In sum, pertinent case law indicates that the internet activities of foreign carriers within a forum state can support the exercise of personal jurisdiction if the quantitative and qualitative nature of the “e-contacts” shows an active, continuous and systematic relationship with forum residents.
 In cases involving international transportation, however, the jurisdictional requirements of the Warsaw and Montreal conventions must be consulted to determine if suit can be brought in the United States.

-Steven R. Pounian and Blanca I. Rodriguez are partners at Kreindler & Kreindler.
+Steven R. Pounian is Of Counsel at Kreindler & Kreindler.
 Mr. Pounian is the past chairman of the Aviation and Space Law Committee of the Tort and Insurance Practice Section of the American Bar Association.
-Michael Sherwin, an associate of the firm, assisted in the preparation of this article.
+Blanca I. Rodriguez and Michael Sherwin also assisted in the preparation of this article.

 Steven R. PounianWhile Steven Pounian's litigation practice mainly focuses on aviation litigation, he also focuses on mass disaster cases, many of which are nationally reported on, high-profile lawsuits like the September 11th Terrorism Litigation.
 Steven has authored countless articles exemplifying his vast experience litigating complicated cases.